technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     > **Note**: Ensure the proper subscription is set using `az account set --subscription {SUBSCRIPTION_ID_GOES_HERE} if experiencing difficulties.

-4. Execute the following command **two times** to retun to the user directory.
+4. Execute the following command **two times** to return to the user directory.

     ```PowerShell
     cd..